 The result?
 You end up in fight-or-flight mode: Your pupils dilate, your heart rate speeds up, and your liver sends sugar into your bloodstream for extra energy.
 Oh, and you feel really awake!

 Caffeine’s effect on your energy level is pretty miraculous in itself—but the stuff can do more than just perk you up.
 Research shows that caffeine can also…

 - Fire up your metabolism.
-As little as 50mg of caffeine can jump-start your body’s resting energy expenditure, found a 2009 study.
-Translation: It helps you burn more calories without lifting anything but your coffee cup.
+As little as 50mg of caffeine can jump-start your body’s resting energy expenditure, found a Translation: It helps you burn more calories without lifting anything but your coffee cup.

 - Boost your brainpower.
 Caffeine relaxes your blood vessels, which means the more you consume, the more blood flows into your brain.
 And when more blood flows into your brain, you focus better, plus have an easier time making decisions and solving problems.

 - Help you feel happy and relaxed.
 Just 100mg of caffeine—about the amount in a cup of coffee—has been Nice.